raulcv/raulcv-api-jwt_v1/README.md

-## Full API Rest with nodejs with Authetication and E2E and unit testing
+## API Rest Full with nodejs, included Authetication and E2E and unit testing

 ### The purpose of this porject is to be used in the future as external authentication service